Hitcents/unity3d-standards/coding.md

 #Compiler warnings

 Your C# code should *not* have warnings.
-If you are not using a variable, delete it!
+If you are not using a variable, *DELETE IT*!
 I will be setting the build server to fail on warnings, so we can all make fun of you if your code has them.